KevinVerre/kevins-guide-to-git/README.txt

+Topic 6.
+Other software built on top of Git.

+The most common software built on top of Git is programs that allow you to use Git with a GUI interface instead of the command line.

+Some text editors and IDEs come with built in Git functionality.
+For example, Apple's Xcode.

+"Gitless" is a command line interface built on top of git that is designed to be easiler to learn how to use than Git.

+Other programs are built on top of Git and creatively take advantage of git's abilities to keep different versions of files in sync.
+For example, Ruby on Rail's package manager "RubyGems" uses Git repos to store and share code.

 Topic A. Future work.
 Future topics to write about:

-Concept.
-Working with Remote branches
+Concept: Working with Remote branches
-Concept.
-Merging branches
+Concept: Merging branches
-Concept.
-Combining branches and commits with rebase Concept.
-Managing conflicts
+Concept: Combining branches and commits with rebase
+Concept: Managing conflicts
-Concept.
-What happens when you resolve a conflict?
+Concept: What happens when you resolve a conflict?